GearHost/Docs/getting-started.md

 If you haven't already you'll need to first [sign up an account](https://my.gearhost.com/account/signup).
 This requires a valid email address and strong password.

 ##Verify Your email
 The next step will be to verify your email address.
-You can do this by clicking on the Activate Now link inside the email we sent to the email address you signed up with.
-Please check your SPAM folders if you do not see the email.
-You can also resend the email from within the control panel.
+We have sent you a verification email to the email address you signed up with.
+Click the Activate Now link in that email.

+> If you do not see the email please double check your SPAM folder otherwise you can resend your email from within the control panel.

 ##Update your billing
 You will want to enter a credit card to get full access to all of the GearHost features.
 To do this click on Billing then Payment Details button.